 We will issue temporary timecards if your paperwork is in process.
 Please see the Payroll Dept in the Business Office.
 Be sure PRINT your name, ID number and Department clearly on your timecard.

 Picking up Payroll Checks

 Student payroll checks can be picked up in the Business Office on the pay date.
-Direct deposit documents (advices) are distributed to the students’ mailboxes the night before payday.
-If ever you want your paycheck or direct deposit advice mailed home, you can leave a self-addressed stamped envelope with the Payroll Department.
+A photo ID is required to pick up a paycheck.
+Direct deposit paystubs are located under the “My Payroll Information” section in the “My Payroll” folder in my.lakeforest.
+If you require your paycheck to be mailed home, you may leave a self-addressed stamped envelope with the Payroll Department.